 Fig. 4 | Ketogenic diet cannot induce a NEO-like immunometabolic phenotype in AD Mo. a Experimental setup and workflow of blood samples obtained from 10 healthy adults before and 7 days after start of ketogenic diet (KD).
 Created in BioRender.
 Ehlers, G. (2025) https://BioRender.com/f67m295. b Urine ketone levels before and during the course of KD in the 10 healthy adults.
-Direct comparison of (c) energy metabolism, (d) glycolytic and (e) OXPHOS dependence of Pre-KD and
+Direct comparison of (c) energy metabolism, (d) glycolytic and (e) OXPHOS dependence of Pre-KD and differentiation, which both would promote fatal courses of sepsis.
+This is supported by recent clinical observations in preterm infants and in a preterm piglet model both showing that increased parental glucose supply significantly increases the risk of fatal sepsis.
+Acknowledging that the immune responsiveness of Mo depends inversely on the activity of cell differentiation processes that are in turn primarily a function of age, it is conclusive that a KD in adults could not significantly increase OXPHOS in AD Mo and therefore not induce a NEO-like metabolic phenotype.

-Post-KD Mo (n = 10 per group) assessed by SCENITH studies in MNCs at baseline and after 4 h and 24 h of LPS stimulation ($1 \mu g/ml$). f TNF and (g) GM-CSF production by isolated Pre-KD and Post-KD Mo (n = 10 per group) upon LPS stimulation ($100 \mu g/ml$) for $16 \mu g/ml$ 0.
-Plotted are means $\pm \mu g/ml$ 2 seems because were determined using two-sided MWU-tests.
+Post-KD Mo (n = 10 per group) assessed by SCENITH studies in MNCs at baseline and after 4 h and 24 h of LPS stimulation (1 $\mu$ g/ml). f TNF and (g) GM-CSF production by isolated Pre-KD and Post-KD Mo (n = 10 per group) upon LPS stimulation (100 ng/ml) for 16 h.
+Plotted are means $\pm$ SEM. p-values were determined using two-sided MWU-tests.
 Source data are provided as a Source Data file.